webash/docker-light-baseimage/README.md

 If you find this image useful here's how you can help:

-- Send a pull request with your kickass new features and bug fixes
+- Send a pull request with new features and bug fixes.
-- Help new users with [issues](https://github.com/osixia/docker-openldap/issues) they may encounter
+- Help new users with [issues](https://github.com/osixia/docker-light-baseimage/issues) they may encounter.
-- Support the development of this image and star this repo!
+- Support the development of this image and star this repo or/and the image on the docker hub.

 ## Overview